notmehul/coursera/Golang Specialisation/notes.md

-# Week 1 - Getting Started with Go
+# Week 1 - Getting Started with GoLang

     efficient as C
     sharing